saraNasser4/apple_landing_page/README.md

 ## Dark and Light toggle
 Thought it would be cool to add a toggle button under the logo just to product my eyes and also i've made a component checks first if the user scheme dark or light.

+## Implement Hero Section
+So, it's time for working so started with the Hero section it's the first thing the user will find so added a cute video and make it the width for the whole screen to make it as something out of the page.